1 Corinthians 2:6-4:5 Comments by Stephen Ricker

 * 1 Corinthians 3:1 "Brothers, I could not address you as spiritual but as worldly--mere infants in Christ."

-* In ancient times people did not go to an institution, school, college, nor university to get an education.
-Rather they went to a person and asked them if they could become a disciple.
+In ancient times people did not go to an institution, school, college, nor university to get an education.
+Rather, they went to a person and asked them if they could become a disciple.
 If a Jew wanted to learn about God the same was true.
 They went to a prominent rabbi to be trained as a disciple.

 God was doing something different in the early church.
 What he was doing in the church had never been done before in antiquity.

-Jesus taught that we should call a person rabbi nor father.
+Jesus taught that we should not call a person rabbi nor father.
 Instead in Christ, people were a community.
 Everyone had different functions and gifts.
 Different people preached and taught at different times, taking turns as the Holy Spirit prompted and equipped.
 No one was a disciple of someone else.
 That is what Paul is rebuking the Corinthians about in this chapter.
 They were calling themselves disciples of a human.

 Some in the Corinthian congregation were still thinking and doing as others did.
 They followed people and became their disciples.
-Paul said, "No. Don't say I follow Paul nor I follow Apollos."
+Paul said, "No. Don't say 'I follow Paul' nor 'I follow Apollos'."
 This was not the way the Holy Spirit is working amongst them.
-The same is today.
+The same is true today.

 >What kind of Bible study did they still need?
 (2)